What is Hand Rehabilitation?

 Why Choose Rehabilitation with a Certified Hand Therapist?

-To become a CHT, a Physical or Occupational Therapist must have a minimum of five years experience in general rehabilitation , a minimum of two years experience in hand rehabilitation, and must pass a national certification exam.
-This specialty certification must be renewed every five years by completing specific continuing education requirements and documenting successful ongoing therapy services specific to hand, arm and cervical related injuries.
+To become a CHT, a Physical or Occupational Therapist must have a minimum of three years experience in general rehabilitation , complete 4,000 hours treating upper extremity hand conditioning, and must pass a national certification exam.
+This specialty certification must be renewed every five years by completing specific continuing education requirements and documenting successful ongoing therapy services specific to hand, arm and upper quadrant extremity injuries.

 To schedule an appointment, contact our Central Scheduling Department at (260) 209-2464.